Reviews You Can Rely On

 Our Analysis and Test Results

 In many ways, the 7 1/4" Milwaukee M18 is in a league of its own in the cordless circular saw world.
 Its adjustments and controls are accurate and easy to access.
 Its cutting power is top-notch, and it has one of the better battery lives that we have seen in the circular saw market.
-This hearty machine will satisfy both the active DIYer as well as the professional who is used to the performance of a plug-in circular saw.
+This hearty machine will satisfy both the active DIYer and the professional who is used to the performance of a plug-in circular saw.

 milwaukee m18 2631-20